New Bayswater Station

 The station will have two entrances and two single escalators, providing access to each island platform and an accompanying set of stairs and lifts, while including passenger amenities.

-Read more about the project on the New Bayswater Station fact sheet.
+Read more about the project on the New Bayswater Station Project Overview Fact Sheet.

 Bayswater Connection